 22,700 SF New / 19,600 SF Renovation

-This complex, multi-phased interior renovation of two libraries includes over 44,000 square feet, all within the libraries’ 24-Hour Zone.
-Together, these new spaces will serve as a hub for students to gather, exchange ideas, collaborate, and utilize multiple technologies.
-Each containing a variety of specialized, yet flexible spaces outfitted with multiple styles of “smart” furniture that not only encourage, but facilitate collaboration.
+This renovation created a new hub for students to gather, exchange ideas, collaborate, and utilize multiple technologies in a variety of specialized, flexible spaces outfitted with “smart” furniture that encourage and facilitate collaboration.boration.

 University Park, PA